numberoverzero/bloop/docs/dev/contributing.rst

 Contributing
 ============

 Contributions welcome!
-Please make sure ``tox`` passes before submitting a PR.
+Please make sure ``tox`` passes (including flake8 and docs build) before submitting a PR.
-In addition to the test suite, this does require both flake8 and the docs build to pass without warnings.

-In general, pull requests that decrease coverage, do not include new unit tests will not be accepted as-is.
-New feature work is expected to include additional documentation - especially for Public API changes.
+Pull requests that decrease coverage will not be merged.

 Development
 -----------